plipp/informatica-pfr-2017/README.md

 , open in your browser [The Jupyter Notebook for the initial Installation Test](./nbs/0-a-Test%20of%20the%20Installation.ipynb) and run it ...
 If all runs through and you see as output in the last cell `All looks good!` you are done!

-### Optionals
+### Additional Python Package Installation

 Further on in the workshop the following additional packages are required.
-We will install them together in the course, but if you want to play around upfront, please feel free to do so:
+If you don't succeed to install them upfront, don't worry: If help is needed, we will have enough time to install them together in the course.
 ```bash
     conda install seaborn